October 18-21, 2018

 Christof Wollenhaupt is the owner of foxpert Softwareentwicklung und Beratung. foxpert is one of Germany's leading FoxPro companies with offices in several states.
 We offer FoxPro and .NET development and consulting services as well as a number of vertical market applications in the healthcare business.
 We are currently hiring.
 More information on http://www.foxpert.com.

 Christof founded foxpert in 1996.
-He's been a regular speaker at international conferences and user groups since 1997, an international author for half a dozen magazines, a contributing editor to FoxPro Advisor for a decade and a Microsoft MVP for 13 years.
+He's been a regular speaker at international conferences and user groups since 1997, an international author for half a dozen magazines, and was a contributing editor to FoxPro Advisor for a decade and a Microsoft MVP for 13 years.
 He's the organizer of the monthly Microsoft Database Developer meeting in Hamburg.